 He says that our habits are a fundamental component of who we are.
 And if we are dissatisfied with our lives, we should first examine our habits.
 When we replace a few negative habits with positive ones, we can experience more happiness.

 Good habits are harder to build than bad habits.
 He cites an example of how easy it was for him to become a chronic procrastinator.
 Since he was a child, he chose to do fun and interesting things instead of things that involved work.
-As a result, as an adult, he developed a poor work ethic.
+As a result, he developed a poor work ethic in his adult life.
 He then realized that to achieve his goals, he had to change.

 During the process of change, he had to battle with himself.
 It took him six months of straining willpower and mental discomfort to overcome laziness.